engeniousio/orchestrator-docs/docs/installing.md

   ```
   <img alt="Build sift" src={useBaseUrl("gif/build-min.gif")} />

-  Your executable will be stored here: ```.../sift/.build/x86_64-apple-macosx/release/Sift```.
+  4.&nbsp;Your executable will be stored here: ```.../sift/.build/x86_64-apple-macosx/release/Sift```.

-  For easy access to Sift you can move generted Sift executable into your ```usr/local/bin``` folder.
-After that sift will be accessible directly from terminal
+  5.&nbsp;For easy access to Sift you can move generted Sift executable into your ```usr/local/bin``` folder.
+After that sift will be accessible directly from terminal from any location.

   </TabItem>
   <TabItem value="android">